back to top

 T_{L}=0.693\cdot R_{b}\cdot C1

 The period is the sum of the 2 times.
-Below we have another example of PWM generator circuit.
+Below we have another example of a PWM generator circuit.